 - If you are an experienced tester, we will help you put words to the tacit skills you have gained over time and provide exercises that help you refine them.
 You will appreciate that RST is a practitioner-centered methodology– you are in control of it.

 - If you are a technical tester, you will learn how your technical knowledge and ability to write code can supercharge the testing process.

 - If you are a developer who does some testing, your deep knowledge of product internals is both a crucial resource and a potential liability.
 You’ll learn how to improve the intrinsic testability of the product and how to manage your biases.

-- If you manage people who test, you have the power to steer them and create an environment to help them do their most effective work.
+- If you manage or coach people who test, you have the power to steer them and create an environment to help them do their most effective work.
 You will learn what good testing looks like, how to judge the progress of testing, and how to set high, yet reasonable expectations for the testing process.

-- If you are a domain expert who does some testing, RST will help you apply your deep knowledge of how the product is used and who uses it.
+- If you are a domain expert who does some testing, we will help you apply your deep knowledge of how the product is used and who uses it.
 You’ll learn how to find better bugs during acceptance testing—and help others do it too.